 Fig. 6.
 Comparison between Ba star observations and the predicted final surface composition for the same selection of FRUITY and Monash models as in Fig. 5.
 We show also $3 M{\odot}$ type He07 models from Battino et al. (2016) for comparison.
-We consider all the four combinations of the ls (Y, Zr) and the hs (Ce, and Nd) elements.
+We consider all of the four combinations of ls (Y and Zr) and hs (Ce and Nd) elements.
 The dots without error bars represent stars for which there are less than 3 lines for one of the elements.